FAQ Guide to Buy/Sell / Invest in

 What types of maintenance fees are involved?

-Typically there are no maintenance fees of any sort involved on older type of buildings.
+Typically maintenance fees of any sort involved on older type of buildings are very low.
 Those who have been to Ukraine are familiar with the often bad shape of common areas in buildings.

-This is a result of course of having no maintenance fees.
+This is a result of course of having low maintenance fees.
 In older buildings, tenants will usually mutually agree to pay small monthly contribution for general cleanup of the entrance of the building.

 These fees are usually insignificant, often $10 or less per month.